dotnet/dotnet-monitor/documentation/authentication.md

 ApiKeyHash: CB233C3BE9F650146CFCA81D7AA608E3A3865D7313016DFA02DAF82A2505C683
 ApiKeyHashType: SHA256
 ```

+The API Key is hashed using the SHA256 algorithm when using the `generatekey` command, but other [secure hash implementations](https://docs.microsoft.com/en-us/dotnet/api/system.security.cryptography.hashalgorithm.create?view=net-5.0#System_Security_Cryptography_HashAlgorithm_Create_System_String) (such as SHA384 and SHA512) are also supported; due to collision problems the SHA1 and MD5 algorithms are not permitted.

 > NOTE: The generated API Key should be secured at rest.
 We recommend using a tool such as a password manager to save it.